The alarm went off at 4 a.m., leaving me one hour to complete my morning routine, then drive to the movie studio.

 Evan smiled.
 “Same.
 I mean I had fun, too.
 With you.”

-Not wanting any awkward silence, I added, “I have something for you.”
+Impulsively, I said, “I have something for you.”
 I rummaged through my purse, found what I was looking for, and gazing again at Evan, held out my hand.
 “I’d like you to have this.”
 I presented him with the pen.

 Evan looked pleased.
 With a broad smile, he took the pen.
 “Brilliant.
 I love it.”

 “Take good care of it,” I advised, as I walked past him.

 I turned back and saw Evan standing there, pen in one hand, biting his thumbnail on the other.
 After giving him one last smile, I continued to Cathi’s office to turn in the key.